fastlane/docs/docs/getting-started/ios/beta-deployment.md

 fastlane beta
 ```

 If everything works, you should have a `[ProductName].ipa` file in the current directory.
-To get a list of all available parameters for _gym_, run `fastlane action gym`.
+To get a list of all available parameters for _build_app_, run `fastlane action build_app`.

 ## Codesigning